How to Price Plumbing Jobs: Full Guide + Free Calculator + Profit Tips

 Accurate pricing requires systematic cost calculation that accounts for every expense.
 Follow this proven method to ensure profitable pricing on all plumbing jobs.

-Labor costs typically represent 40-60% of total pricing plumbing jobs.
+Labor costs typically represent 40-60% of the total pricing for plumbing jobs.
 Start by determining your true hourly labor cost, including wages, benefits, and labor burden.

 Labor Cost Formula: Hourly Labor Cost = (Base Wage + Benefits + Payroll Taxes) × 1.25

-The 1.25 multiplier accounts for additional labor costs like workers’ compensation, unemployment insurance, and productivity factors.
+The 1.25 multiplier accounts for additional labor costs, such as workers’ compensation, unemployment insurance, and productivity factors.

 Example Calculation:

-For projects requiring multiple labor hours, multiply total estimated hours by your calculated hourly labor cost.
+For projects requiring multiple labor hours, multiply the total estimated hours by your calculated hourly labor cost.

 FieldCamp’s free labor cost calculator helps you factor in wages, taxes, and benefits to get your true hourly rate—no spreadsheets needed.
 Accurate labor pricing means better margins, fewer surprises, and fair pay for your team.